Hephaestus-Arm/HephaestusArm2/electronics.md

 <img src="photos/lx-224-cable.jpg" width="600">

-If the notch in the keyed cable is pointing 'down'
+Looking into the pins, if the notch in the keyed cable is pointing 'down'

 From left to right:

 ```
-Serial  , 7.5v  , GND
+GND , Serial  , 7.5v
 ```

 ## 4 Servo pinout